sensu/sensu-docs/content/sensu-core/1.2/guides/snmp-sensu-guide.md

 - Demonstrate the results of the SNMP trap test in Sensu Enterprise Dashboard

 # Prerequisites
-A working Sensu deployment including sensu-enterprise, sensu-client, and transport/datastore components `snmptrap` command installed on a Linux device (we’ll use CentOS 7)
+A working Sensu deployment including sensu-server/sensu-api (or sensu-enterprise), sensu-client, and transport/datastore components
+`snmptrap` command installed on a Linux device (we’ll use CentOS 7)

 If you don’t have Sensu spun up yet, we encourage you to go through our [5 minute install guide][1].